nextstrain/ncov/README.md

 > Please note that `data/metadata.tsv` is no longer included as part of this repo and should be downloaded directly from GISAID.

+### Clades

+For information about how clades are defined, and the currently named clades, please see [here](./docs/clades.md).

 ### Bioinformatics notes

 Site numbering and genome structure uses [Wuhan-Hu-1/2019](https://www.ncbi.nlm.nih.gov/nuccore/MN908947) as reference.
 The phylogeny is rooted relative to early samples from Wuhan.
 Temporal resolution assumes a nucleotide substitution rate of [8 &times; 10^-4 subs per site per year](http://virological.org/t/phylodynamic-analysis-176-genomes-6-mar-2020/356).
 There were SNPs present in the nCoV samples in the first and last few bases of the alignment that were masked as likely sequencing artifacts.